- What is social development

 Model prosocial behavior in daily activities

-For example, children of parents who are polite and use “thank you” a lot are more likely to use these phrases with their friends, too.
+For example, children of polite parents who use “thank you” a lot are more likely to use these phrases with their friends, too.

 Let them play